adshares/adshares-docs/dao/index.rst

 Since we want to only propose early solution and let people decide about DAO futures, below rules can be later changed via separate DAO voting.

-There are two possible votes: **"In Favor"** and **"Against"**.
+There are three possible votes: **"In Favor"** , **"Against"** and **"Abstain"**.
 Voting "In favor" indicates support for enacting the AIP in its current form.
 Voting "Against" signifies opposing the AIP's implementation in its current form; you may vote "Against" to urge the author to revise the AIP before resubmitting it.
+"Abstain" vote allows DAO member to contribute towards the quorum without a need to choose a side for particular voting.

 - Anyone can propose AIP on Adshares Forum.
 - 30 positive votes are needed to pass the initial forum voting.
 Voting options: “Yes”, “No”.